Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-5/report.md

 3. Have I run into any issues?
 Do I need help?

 ### Gersian Collaku
 1. What have I worked on?
+So far as a group we analyzed all the extension promts and trying to decide on one.
 2. What will I be working on next?
+Next, Laerk, Rohan, and I will prepare for the checkpoint deliverable.
 3. Have I run into any issues?
 Do I need help?
+No, I am okay for now.

 ### Rohan Anand
 1. What have I worked on?